-1 Trimester, Credit: 1 In the latter part of the 20th century, it became increasingly common to declare war on ideas rather than countries.
+In the latter part of the 20th century, it became increasingly common to declare war on ideas rather than countries.
 Drugs, Communism, and Terrorism all had informal wars declared on them and have had disastrous consequences that destroyed the lives of many.
-In War on, students explore the anneal of declaring way on an idea and the lang term impact and new firstions of that decision concept of declaring war on an idea and the long-term impact and ramifications of that decision.
+In War on \\\\\\, students explore the concept of declaring war on an idea and the long-term impact and ramifications of that decision.
 Looking at speeches, statistical models, and personal accounts, and investigating the culture around ideas, students will develop a deeper understanding of the economic, militaristic, and societal impact of these wars.